 3. Wander around Gamle Stavanger (Old Stavanger)

-The 173 white-painted houses are the result of a boom between 1810 and 1870 when millions of herring made an appearance off the shores of the city.
-Stavanger flourished and new homes were built to accommodate local seafarers, craftsmen and those cannery workers.
+The 173 white-painted houses were the result of a boom between 1810 and 1870 when millions of herring made an appearance off the shores of the city.
+Stavanger flourished and new homes were built to accommodate local seafarers, craftsmen and cannery workers.

 Although Gamle Stavanger is deservedly popular, it has not been blighted by tourism.
-Unlike too many other places, these properties are neither chi-chi galleries or swanky cafes.
+Unlike too many other places, these properties are neither chi-chi galleries nor swanky cafes.
 Instead, this is a firmly residential area complete with hanging baskets, picket fences and tiny gardens.